 If one is to compute further $1/N$ corrections to the free energy, the process is completely algorithmic, even if it will become more and more laborious with each next order.
-Indeed, higher order correction will manifest themselves as contributions of order $1/N^2$ and smaller in the formula for $e^S$ on top of what is written explicitly in (\ref{eS}).
+Indeed, higher-order corrections will manifest themselves as contributions of order $1/N^2$ and smaller in the formula for $e^S$ on top of what is written explicitly in (\ref{eS}).
 All of these contributions are furthermore polynomial in $\chi_J$.
 Then, when writing $e^{-\sum_{J}{x_J^2}/{2J} + NS[x]}$ in (\ref{Zx}), these corrections will give contributions suppressed by $1/N$ or more in the exponent, all of which can be re-expanded as additive contributions polynomial in $\chi_J$.
 Thus, one will end up with the same Gaussian integrals as in our treatment above, except that they will have extra polynomial insertions in terms of $\chi_J$ suppressed by powers of $N$.
 All such Gaussian integrals with polynomial insertions can be evaluated using the standard formulas, leaving behind an explicit series in powers of $1/N$ that will correct our result in (\ref{Forder1}).